aborghi/BatterySpotter/README.md

 Innovative startups using computer vision technology to improve our recycling capabilities exist, but they are still in their early days and do not specialise in batteries.
 They also require to adapt the recycling processes or installations already in place which slows down their adoption.

-More detail is available in our [website](http://batteryspotterwebsite.s3-web.eu-gb.cloud-object-storage.appdomain.cloud/).
+More detail is available on our [website](http://batteryspotterwebsite.s3-web.eu-gb.cloud-object-storage.appdomain.cloud/).

 ## Technology implementation